kevinblumenfeld/PSLicense/PSLicense/docs/Set-LACloudLicenseV2.md

 2. 7 options are chosen for Sku E5
 3. Zero options are chosen for Sku EMS

-For each End-User in the upns.csv, the results would be the following:
+For each End-User in the upns.csv, the result would be the following:
-1. Sku E3: They will have assigned exactly the 4 options - all the other Sku's options will be disabled
+1. Sku E3: They will have assigned exactly the 4 options** - all the other Sku's options will be disabled
-2. Sku E5: They will have assigned exactly the 7 options - all the other Sku's options will be disabled
+2. Sku E5: They will have assigned exactly the 7 options** - all the other Sku's options will be disabled
 3. Sku EMS: Will remain unchanged, regardless of what the end-user had previously.
+* ** in addition to any mandatory options

 ## PARAMETERS